QuineDot/rust-learning/src/dyn-any.md

 In other words, for `dyn Any` ([and the `dyn` of any subtraits of `Any`](https://github.com/rust-lang/rust/issues/57893#issuecomment-2888905443)) it is crucial that the built-in implementation continues to take precedence.

-And in fact, it even goes beyond that.
-Consider our (and `Error`'s) built-in downcasting approach:
+And in fact, the issue even goes beyond that.
+Consider our (and `std::error::Error`'s!) built-in downcasting approach:
 ```rust,ignore
 pub trait Trait {
     // SAFETY: This method must return the base type's `TypeId` to ensure